yola/stipulate/README.md

 // }
 ```

-`resolveUrl` is a tool for adding query parameters from an object to a url string.
+`resolveUrl` is a function for adding query parameters from an object to a url string.
 Duplicate keys will get resolved with priority going to values found on the query object.
 Like headers, you can override query params from the url by passing `null` or `''` values
 for those params in the query object.